krankfried/CLICalc/README.md

 I’ve got some big plans!
 Here’s what I hope to add soon:

     Multiple Calculations: So you won’t be limited to just one calculation at a time.
+    Scientific Mode: For more advanced calculations!
     GUI: Thinking about adding a graphical interface to make it look cool and be even easier to use, but thats a big topic on its own to dive into i suppose!

-I haven't and will not use ai for this code in the future, because it feels like i teach myself to rely on the ai to help me out every time, that's not what i want to achieve!
-I’m really looking forward to building this out more and learning as I go.
-Feel free to check it out, try it out, and share any feedback – I’d love to hear what you think!
+I haven't used AI for this code, and I don’t plan to in the future.
+Relying on AI to solve my problems isn't the path I want to take—I want to learn and grow on my own.
+I'm excited to keep building this project and learning along the way.
+Feel free to check it out, give it a try, and share any thoughts you have.
+I'd really like to hear what you think!"